Open-App-Library/OpenAppLibrary.org/_posts/2019-01-21-january-2019-progress.md

 3 Fitness Tracking
 ```

 Qt uses the same row concept for their TreeModel.
-Here is their diagram to explain the concept:
+Here is their diagram to explain the concept (Ignore the root item):

 ![Tree diagram with row concept]({{page.media_path}}/qttree.png)